Welcome to our frequently asked questions page!

 2. WHY DO I NEED TO BOOK IN ADVANCE?

 Openings are by appointment only and based on my availability.
-The best way to secure YOUR date and time is to use my ‘Contact’ form to request your session.
-Choose a date and time that works for you and I will check my availability.
+The best way to secure YOUR date and time is to book it as soon as you know your date and time that works for you and I will check my availability and confirm it if available.
 If possible, have some alternate dates and/or times ready in case I am already booked for your first choice.
 Once we come to an agreement, contract and deposit are required to hold your session details.
-Please note... the deposit is non-refundable, as appointments are held as per your request.

 3. DO YOU TRAVEL?